Easy healthy no-bake cake recipes, using minimal ingredients and few recipe steps - healthy desserts are easy when you don't turn on your oven.

+Who doesn't love no-bake cake recipes?
 Few pans and bowls to clean, no hot oven (welcome during hot weather seasons), and easy to store, just refrigerate or freeze.

 And healthy.
-Because when you make a vegan or plant-based no-bake cake, you use healthy nutritious fresh ingredients, and you don't break their nutritious structure with heat.
+Because when you make a plant-based no-bake cake, you use healthy nutritious fresh ingredients, and you don't break their nutritious structure with heat.
 So what you get is a dessert full of fiber, protein, calcium, potassium, magnesium, and many more benefits.

 This particular post presents the bare bones of a basic recipe for a no-bake slice cake.
-Just 2 primary ingredients in the crust, and 5 in the creamy filling.
+Just 4 ingredients in the crust, and 5 in the creamy filling.

 For instance, you can swap and add ingredients to the crust to increase bulk and nutrition and influence the texture.

 And for instance, you can swap and add ingredients to the creamy filling to add to the flavor profile, and/or affect density or creaminess.

 Start with it, and then consider possible forks in the road.
-Choices.

 Because that's what makes life interesting, right?
 Choices.

 Such as, you can skip it completely and just use crushed graham crackers or even speculoos cookies, mixed with a bit of coconut oil.

 One important ingredient I happen to include is coconut butter.
 I add it to most of my slice recipes because this delicious superfood not only makes no-bake cakes creamier, it adds nutrients that support digestion, battle disease and slow aging.

 You can certainly change the flavor profile of the creamy recipe easily by swapping the lime (which is present in the base recipe to brighten the flavor) for lemon or orange or even an essence, such as peppermint.

 Since we are freezing to maintain structure, you can add almost anything that freezes!
 Although I wouldn't suggest straight ice.
 That could break some teeth.😂